 The Tevatron experiments that discovered the top quark produced, in all, about 100,000 of these particles.
 The LHC experiments have already produced 10 million and aim for many billions of top quarks by the end of the HL-LHC.
 Future lepton colliders will bring new precision tools to the study of the top quark.
 In this section, we will discuss what can be learned from these observations.
-More details on all of these topics can be found in the working group report [40].
+More details on all of these topics can be found in the working group report [35].

-734 1.7.1 Top quark mass
+1.7.1 Top quark mass

-Like α_s discussed in the previous section, the top quark mass is a crucial input parameter for many SM 735 predictions.
-It is already the most accurately known quark mass; a 2 GeV uncertainty on this quantity 736 corresponds to a measurement with 1% precision.
-An accurate top quark mass is needed for precision 737 electroweak fits, with an error of 600 MeV on the top quark mass yielding, for example, an error of 5 MeV 738 in M_W .
-The top quark mass is also an important input to the question of ultimate vacuum stability in the 739 SM [41].
-Figure 1-7 shows the suspiciously marginal position of the measured Higgs boson mass and that 740 of the top quark.
-Clearly more precision on the latter would help to elucidate whether this is another hint 741 of strange behavior in the Higgs sector.
-742
+Like $\alpha_s$ discussed in the previous section, the top quark mass is a crucial input parameter for many SM 673 predictions.
+It is already the most accurately known quark mass; a 2 GeV uncertainty on this quantity 674 corresponds to a measurement with 1% precision.
+An accurate top quark mass is needed for precision 675 electroweak fits, with an error of 600 MeV on the top quark mass yielding, for example, an error of 5 MeV 676 in $M_W$ .
+The top quark mass is also an important input to the question of ultimate vacuum stability in the 677 SM [36].
+Figure 1-6 shows the suspiciously marginal position of the measured Higgs boson mass and that 678 of the top quark.
+Clearly more precision on the latter would help to elucidate whether this is another hint 679 of strange behavior in the Higgs sector.
+680

-The top quark mass is most precisely defined as an \overline{MS} quantity, evaluated most conveniently at the \overline{MS} top quark mass value itself.
+The top quark mass is most precisely defined as an $\overline{MS}$ quantity, evaluated most conveniently at the $\overline{MS}$ top quark mass value itself.
 However, experimental determinations of the top quark mass are typically done by kinematic fitting to templates, with poorly controlled errors from Monte Carlo modeling and hadronization.
-Thus, the precision determination of the top quark mass contains a double challenge, first, to give a definition of the top quark mass that can be cleanly related to the \overline{MS} mass, and then to measure that quantity accurately.
+Thus, the precision determination of the top quark mass contains a double challenge, first, to give a definition of the top quark mass that can be cleanly related to the $\overline{MS}$ mass, and then to measure that quantity accurately.

-Figure 1-7.
-Regions of metastability and instability of the Higgs potential in the SM, as the top quark and Higgs boson masses are varied, from [41].
+Figure 1-6.
+Regions of metastability and instability of the Higgs potential in the SM, as the top quark and Higgs boson masses are varied, from [36].

-One solution to this challenge at the LHC is an idea from CMS[42] to measure the top quark mass from the 749 endpoint of the distribution of the mass $m(b\ell)$ in top quark pair production, where l is an isolated lepton and 750 b is a b-tagged jet defined by anti- k_T or a similar prescription.
-The distribution of $m(b\ell)$ can be computed 751 in QCD perturbation theory in terms of the perturbative pole mass, which can be related to the MS mass 752 with an error of the order of 200 MeV.
-The results are largely insensitive to new physics contributions to 753 top quark production.
-The endpoint feature in the distribution is sharp and strongly dependent on m_t .
-We 754 expect that this method can reach a total uncertainty of 500 MeV with the statistics of the HL-LHC.
-Other 755 methods for measuring the top quark mass at the LHC are discussed in [40].
-756
+One solution to this challenge at the LHC is an idea from CMS[37] to measure the top quark mass from the endpoint of the distribution of the mass $m(b\ell)$ in top quark pair production, where $\ell$ is an isolated lepton and b is a b-tagged jet defined by anti- $k_T$ or a similar prescription.
+The distribution of $m(b\ell)$ can be computed in QCD perturbation theory in terms of the perturbative pole mass, which can be related to the $\overline{MS}$ mass with an error of the order of 200 MeV.
+The endpoint feature in the distribution is sharp and strongly dependent on $m_t$ .
+We expect that this method can reach a total uncertainty of 500 MeV with the statistics of the HL-LHC.
+Other methods for measuring the top quark mass at the LHC are discussed in [35].